 I am a member of IOTA-ES, attending most of their annual ESOP meetings since 1997 and I am a member of the Editorial team of the Journal for Occultation Astronomy.
 I proofread its contents and help to rephrase articles by authors whose first language isn't English, including translating some contributions from American into English.

 I have observed meteors for many years, am a member of the IMO and am Assistant Director of the BAA Meteor Section.
-I co-founded NEMETODE, a network of video meteor cameras in the British Isles and I manage the NEMETODE discussion group.
+I co-founded NEMETODE, a network of video meteor cameras in the British Isles and I co-manage the NEMETODE discussion group.

 Copyright of all images and other observations submitted to the BAA remains with the owner of the work.